About the gas shut down

 Solar Victoria, the Victorian Energy Upgrades (VEU) program, and the SEC are offering a suite of practical supports to help Solstice Energy customers transition to cleaner, more affordable energy.

-For resources that can help you create an all-electric home, including installing solar PV and energy efficient hot water, visit our Solar Hub.
+For resources that can help you create an all-electric home, visit our Solar Hub.

-We will temporarily remove the $210,000 household income eligibility criteria for impacted households to access our solar PV and energy efficient hot water rebates.
+We have temporarily removed the $210,000 household income eligibility criteria for impacted households to access our solar PV and energy efficient hot water rebates.

 If your combined household taxable income is below $210,000 per year, you can apply through the normal channels on our website.
 To check the eligibility criteria, go to solar panel (PV) rebate and hot water rebate.